AjayKrP/plant-tree/README.md

 # Plant Tree

-It's an Android application where you can see different plants, there details and prices.
+It's an Android application where you can see different plants, their details, and prices.

 #### Design i followed
 ![App Design](images/design.png)